Unification of the Communist Party of Germany and Social Democratic Party of Germany: Party unification day

-The congress decided unanimously in favour of uniting the parties.
-The new party would include equal representation by two representatives, one from each of the component parties at every level.
+The new party would apply equal representation by two representatives between KPD and SPD at every level.
 The party Chairmen were Wilhelm Pieck (KPD) and Otto Grotewohl (SPD), their deputies Walter Ulbricht (KPD) and Max Fechner (SPD).
 The handshake of the two party chairmen was embodied in the central element of the new party's logo.
 Following this special congress individual members of the KPD and SPD would be able to transfer their membership to the new SED with a simple signature.

 Although parity of power and position between members of the two former parties continued to be applied extensively for a couple of years, by 1949 SPD people were virtually excluded.
 Between 1948 and 1951 "equal representation" was abandoned, as former SPD members were forced out of their jobs, denounced as "Agents of Schumacher", subjected to defamation, regular purges and at times imprisonment, so that they were frightened into silence.
 Influential party positions in the new ruling party were being given almost exclusively to former members of the KPD.